iterative/dvc.org/content/docs/command-reference/plots/index.md

 ## Description

-You can visualize and compare JSON, YAML 1.2, CSV, TSV data files or JPEG, GIF, PNG images found in your project.
+You can visualize and compare JSON, YAML 1.2, CSV, TSV data files or JPEG, GIF, PNG, or SVG images found in your project.
 Typically these are artifacts of an [ML pipeline] or performance logs produced by [DVCLive].

 Plots have to be defined either at the stage level, or at the pipeline level in `dvc.yaml`.